davenquinn/xenoliths/paper/text/chapters/06-modeling.md

 Our modeling predicts that both the stalled slab and (deep slab window reheated) Cretaceous mantle nappe scenarios recover the geotherm determined by xenolith thermobarometry, while not violating constraints posed by heat flow data.

-Exhumation/erosion, while not accounted for in our models, pushes the modeled geotherm for the shallow slab window scenario outside of the limit of the thermobarometric constraints on xenolith entrainment, while pushing the Monterey plate endmember stalled-slab scenario towards the upper limit of this field, and aligns the reheated mantle nappe scenario with the center of the field.
-Unfortunately, we are prevented from incorporating the effects of exhumation/erosion due to the lack of temporally-defined geologic constraints on these processes that can be properly posed within the context of such modeling.
+An assessment of model sensitivity presented in
+@sec:model_supplement includes biases that may influence the model results.
+Most pertinent is the underestimation of modeled geothermal gradients due to lack of accounting for exhumation during lithospheric thermal equilibration.
+This would: 1. for the slab
+window scenario, further push
+the model results out of the field of acceptable mantle lithosphere geotherms derived from xenolith constraints; 2. for the Monterey plate, push it to the upper margin of the field; and 3. for the reheated mantle nappe scenario, push it towards the centroid of the field.